 powers-that-be to allow him to play and won the starting left fielder's job.

 1940 Warren High School Football Team.
 Coach Charlie Burdge with team members Sam Correia, Anthony Morra, Vincent Ferrazano, John Castro, Llewellyn Conklin, Joseph Tavares, Howard O'Brien, Michael Saviano, Walter Beauregard, John Abbruzzi, Robert Lescault, Edmund Pine, Alex Lombardo, John Primiano and Thomas Poviotta.
-(Abbruzzi, Burdge, and Sam Correia are individual members of the Hall of Fame.)
+(Abbruzzi, Burdge, Sam Correia and Tavares are individual members of the Hall of Fame.)

 1940 Warren Football Wanderers Top Row: Winky Correia, Frank Avila, Leon Avila, Ray McMahon, John McMahon, Joe Wajda, Sam Correia, Tony Almeida, Ben Ferrazzano, Jim McSoley, Charlie Drew(?)
 Bottom Row: Ernie Socha, Baldy Frodyma, Nick Cariglia, Ted Nicpon, Unknown, Gabby Galinelli, Steve Wytyto, Hambone Jaworski, Water Boy Hank Correia.
 (Nick Cariglia, Sam and Winky Correia, and Ben Ferrazzano are individual members of the Hall of Fame.)

 team.
 Coach Charlie Burdge with team members John Abbruzzi (kneeling, far left),